ImperialCollegeLondon/rcds_further_hypothesis_testing/README.md

 ### Chapter 4.
 Introduction to bayesian statstics

 - Bayesian probability.
 The Bayes' theorem.
 - Prior, likelihood, posterior.
-Probability as a degree of believe.
+Probability as a degree of belief.
 - Bayesian inference and statistics.
 Posterior distribution and Bayes factor.

 ### Setup